-Provides unique programme of study for students wishing to gain a sound understanding of the issues around the new discipline of Global Mental Health research.
+This is a joint programme run by King’s College London and the London School of Hygiene and Tropical Medicine, providing a unique programme of study for students wishing to gain a sound understanding of the issues around the new discipline of Global Mental Health research.
 Enables students to gain knowledge and skills required to initiate, develop and implement policies in low resource settings and to conduct and critically evaluate research.
 Excellent preparation for careers in policy, research and work in international agencies.

 Foundation modules in principles of psychiatric research, statistics for epidemiology, scaling up services and research and evidence into practice: applying the principles of Global Mental Health, followed by elective modules selected from over twenty available.

 Teaching and supervision delivered by leading researchers from the Centre for Global Mental Health at the Institute of Psychiatry, Psychology & Neruoscience (IoPPN) and London School of Hygiene and Tropical Medicine.

 Welcomes applications from a variety of academic and professional backgrounds, including: clinicians, researchers, development workers, those working in policy and planning.

 Application status Open

 Duration One year FT

 Study mode Full-time

 Course intake 25